-On August 10, 2016, several plaintiffs, including the American Trucking Association, Inc., were successful in challenging the constitutionality of the New York State Thruway Authority's use of New York Thruway toll revenue to maintain a canal system.
+On August 10, 2016, several plaintiffs, including the American Trucking Associations, Inc., were successful in challenging the constitutionality of the New York State Thruway Authority's use of New York Thruway toll revenue to maintain a canal system.
 In granting a partial summary judgment for the plaintiffs, the United States District Court, Southern District of New York held that "to the extent that toll revenues collected from interstate truckers are used to maintain the Canal System-which has great economic, historic and recreational value for the State of New York and many of its constituent communities, but no transportation or other associated value to plaintiffs-the incorporation of those expenses into the Thruway's toll rates, and their collection from the plaintiffs, violates the Dormant Commerce Clause" of the United States Constitution.
-The court was not tasked with determining whether any damages or other relief would be imposed in connection with the above proceedings, and stated that the plaintiffs are seeking a separate trial for damages in the amount of tolls paid in violation of the Dormant Commerce Clause for a three years period, and an injunction against future highway toll revenue being used in a manner that violates the Dormant Commerce Clause.
+The court was not tasked with determining whether any damages or other relief would be imposed in connection with the above proceedings, and stated that the plaintiffs are seeking a separate trial for damages in the amount of tolls paid in violation of the Dormant Commerce Clause for a three year period, and an injunction against future highway toll revenue being used in a manner that violates the Dormant Commerce Clause.

-In an August 29, 2016 newspaper article in the Pittsburgh Post-Gazette, the acting general counsel for the American Trucking Association is reported as saying that "[w]e will be aggressively looking at these situations across the country to see what other action we might take."
+In an August 29, 2016 newspaper article in the Pittsburgh Post-Gazette, the acting general counsel for the American Trucking Associations is reported as saying that "[w]e will be aggressively looking at these situations across the country to see what other action we might take."
 The article also reported that "he said, the association will look at whether truckers receive any direct benefit when tolls are used for projects other than roads and bridges."

-The Commission cannot predict whether any similar action will be brought in other jurisdictions (including in Pennsylvania), or if brought, whether any such action would be successful or result in monetary damages or other relief being imposed on the Commission.
+The Commission cannot predict whether any similar action would be brought in other jurisdictions (including in Pennsylvania), or if brought, whether any such action would be successful, would result in monetary damages or other relief being imposed on the Commission, or would otherwise adversely affect the Commission's ability to repay subordinate debt obligations, including the 2017A Subordinate Revenue Bonds.